 From its raw materials to how it is made, used and disposed of, traditional packaging is a burden on the environment.
 Our planet is paying the price and our industry needs to do things differently.

 That’s why we are working to change the way we package our products, what we make our packaging from and what happens to our packaging after it has done its job.

 To safeguard resources, stop using fossil fuels, protect our natural environment and to minimise waste, we’re setting tough goals and targets to reduce the amount and impact of the packaging we use as well as making sure it never becomes waste.

 By working with others, like The New Plastic Economy from the Ellen MacArthur Foundation, The Fashion Pact and the Pack4Good initiative by Canopy, we can drive real change across all industries.

-To reduce our impact on the earth we are working to:
+To reduce our impact we are working to:

 REDUCE unnecessary and problematic packaging, including single-use plastic packaging, wherever possible.